MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the text recognizer component.

-### Use the formula bar to retrieve the text value from the selected item in the TextRecognizer control
+## Use the formula bar to retrieve the text value from the selected item in the TextRecognizer control

-Here’s a few examples
+Here are some examples.

-This expression retrieves the text value of the selected item from the TextRecognizer1
+This expression retrieves the text value of the selected item from the TextRecognizer1.

 `TextRecognizer1.Selected.Text`

 This expression concatenates the values from the 'Text' property of the 'TextRecognizer1' control with a comma and space separator

 `Concat(TextRecognizer1.Results,Text,", ")`

 ### See also